OthmanAyman/mP3Slicer/README.md

 # mP3Slicer
-simple python script that split MP3 audio files
+simple python script that split MP3 audio files to match your media videos length such as sanpchat, ...etc.

 ## Requirements